sntran/geotargeting/README.md

 -----------
 Certain queries are supported to deal with JSON response.

+* `override`, when set to true, will ignore cache if any.
 * `fields` to remove all but specified fields.
 See `json-mask`.
 * `select` for a more advance selector.
 See `jspath`.